MicrosoftDocs/azure-docs/articles/vs-azure-tools-virtual-machines-create-manage.md

 ### To restore a virtual machine to a previously saved state

-- Follow the steps outlined in [Step-by-Step: Perform Cloud Restores of Windows Azure Virtual Machines using PowerShell - Part 2](http://blogs.technet.com/b/keithmayer/archive/2014/02/04/step-by-step-perform-cloud-restores-of-windows-azure-virtual-machines-using-powershell-part-2.aspx).
+- Follow the steps outlined in [Step-by-Step: Perform Cloud Restores of Microsoft Azure Virtual Machines using PowerShell - Part 2](http://blogs.technet.com/b/keithmayer/archive/2014/02/04/step-by-step-perform-cloud-restores-of-windows-azure-virtual-machines-using-powershell-part-2.aspx).

 ### To delete a checkpoint